pwndbg/pwndbg/FEATURES.md

 A useful summary of the current execution context is printed every time GDB stops (e.g. breakpoint or single-step), displaying all registers, the stack, call frames, disassembly, and additionally recursively dereferencing all pointers.
 All memory addresses are color-coded to the type of memory they represent.

+The output of the context may be redirected to a file (including other tty) by using `set context-output /path/to/file` while leaving other output in place.

 ![](caps/context.png)

 ## Disassembly